Talesoft/tale-jade/README.md

 Template engines like Twig or Blade are pretty cool and functional, but they all lack one common thing: **HTML abstraction**.

 You still have to write all those tags, brackets and quotes, you have to close tags and make sure that you keep your structure consistent.
-It's verbose and it tages large sizes on large sites pretty quick.
+It's verbose and it takes large sizes on bigger sites pretty quick.

-Similar to HAML, but less verbose, Tale Jade takes both approaches, it abstracts PHP as well as HTML.
+Similar to HAML, but less verbose, Tale Jade takes _both_ approaches, it abstracts PHP _as well_ as HTML.
 It works based on indentation and simple CSS-selectors to create your HTML as clean and quick as possible.
 It also involves a lot of dynamic features, you won't need any line of HTML or PHP to write your templates anymore. _You only need Tale Jade_.

 Furthermore, Tale Jade can handle different output formats through its syntax.
 That way you can use Tale Jade for HTML5, XHTML or XML templates just by changing the doctype and it will automatically make sure to always render valid markup.